onespacemedia/cms/docs/media-app.md

 ## Fields

-To make it easier to integrate the media module into your project, a few fields are provided.
+A few fields are provided To make it easier to integrate the media module into your project.
 You should generally use these any time you want to reference a File.

 `FileRefField` provides a widget which allows a user to select a file from the media library.
 This is a simple subclass of Django's `ForeignKey` that uses Django's `ForeignKeyRawIdWidget` - if you're anything like us, your media libraries can get large enough to make dropdowns unusable).